Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Logistics

 \subsubsection{Distribution}

-There are anticipated difficulties in the pipeline to properly store and distribute some COVID-19 vaccine.
-The ``cold chain" references the necessity for several COVID-19 vaccines that are currently undergoing clinical trials (including those developed by Pfizer and BioNTech) to be stored at sub-zero temperatures during both transport and storage~\cite{distribution_nys}.
-Often, dry ice is needed in each of these processes, and there is some concern that the US will experience dry ice shortages during the distribution of these vaccines~\cite{distribution_nyt}.
-Pharmaceutical-grade glass vials capable of withstanding sub-zero temperatures might also experience shortages in this setting~\cite{distribution_nyt}.
-In some countries, storage facilities may lack vaccine-qualified refrigerators, potentially greatly affecting the efficacy and storage life of vaccines~\cite{distribution_nh}.
-Furthermore, a proper data monitoring framework is not in place to track and evaluate the transport and storage conditions of vaccines distributed widely across multiple countries.
-Furthermore, it may be difficult to ensure that a shipment of vaccines has been properly stored throughout transit.
+There are anticipated difficulties in the pipeline to properly store and distribute a COVID-19 vaccine.
+The ``cold chain'' references the necessity for some COVID-19 vaccines to be stored at sub-zero temperatures during both transport and shortage \cite{distribution_nys}.
+Often, dry ice is relied upon in each of these processes, and there is some concern that the US will experience dry ice shortages during the distribution of these vaccines \cite{distribution_nyt}.
+Pharmaceutical-grade glass vials capable of withstanding sub-zero temperatures might also experience shortages in this setting \cite{distribution_nyt}.
+In some countries, storage facilities may lack vaccine-qualified refrigerators, potentially greatly affecting the efficacy and storage life of vaccines \cite{distribution_nh}.
+Furthermore, a proper data framework is not in place to monitor the transport and storage conditions of vaccines distributed widely across multiple countries, and it may be difficult to ensure that a shipment of vaccines has been properly stored throughout transit.
 This is especially important in the setting of international shipping of vaccines in which storage conditions can be more difficult and costly to maintain.